Franklyn Farnum rides the range

 Rex Lease was one of the most prolific screen cowboys.
 He had first appeared in Tim McCoy silent oaters in the late 1920s and coped with the move to talkies as the decade ended, starring in B-Westerns for Poverty Row studios.
 In 1935 alone he was in six (see, for example, Fighting Caballero).
 He slipped back a bit in the 1940s, playing second fiddle to the likes of Roy Rogers, and later took smaller and smaller parts.
 He did Western TV shows in the 1950s and altogether in his career made over 160 Western appearances, the last one being an episode of The Life and Legend of Wyatt Earp in 1960.
 He died in 1966.

 But in this picture he was almost in the shadow.
 He is not the ghost rider of the title and he doesn’t even appear until almost half way through the movie.
 The real star is good old Franklyn Farnum, the eponymous spectral horseman.
 Farnum (not related to Dustin or William) was born in 1878 and was on the vaudeville stage by the age of 12.
-He didn’t even enter movies till he was 39 (1917) but he liked the saddle, churning out Western shorts at a rate of knots and working a lot with Francis Ford, John’s brother.
+He didn’t even enter movies till he was 39 (1917) but he liked the saddle, churning out Western shorts at a rate of knots and working a lot with Francis Ford, John Ford’s brother.
 He was Billy the Kid in the 1925 silent version (at 47, a bit geriatric for Bonney, but then Billy actors often were).
-He gave up riding the celluloid range in the late 20s but tried to come back into talkies, taking, however, smaller and smaller parts in more and more ‘B’ Westerns.
+He gave up riding the celluloid range in the late 20s but tried to come back into talkies, taking, however, smaller and smaller parts in Westerns which were more and more ‘B’.
 Farnum’s last feature-film Western was a tiny part (Barfly, uncredited) in North to Alaska in 1960 with John Wayne but he was still doing walk-ons in TV Western shows into the early 60s.

 In The Ghost Rider he was still very active and quite athletic despite his 57 years, and he rides about Arizona dealing out death and leaving a playing card (an ace, natch) on the corpse of each victim.
 You see, he had been framed and wrongly imprisoned by the Rascobs, “a clan from the Ozarchs, all related”.
 “Sounds bad,” is the retort.
 Well, it is bad, for these are heavies of the worst kind.
 You know very well a character is bad when he abuses a child or animal in the first reel.
 Here, a boy is beaten and a dog is kicked, so they must be really bad.